Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Lattice Vertex Operator Algebras And Their Orbifolds

-To construct the vertex operators corresponding to states in $\mathscr{H}_T(\Lambda)$, we start with the an expression analogous to the untwisted vertex operator eq. \eqref{eq:veropuntwisted}.
-We will then need to modify the naive expression in order to satisfy the translation property eq. \eqref{eq:transprop} and the conformal transformation property eq. \eqref{eq:LncommVpsiz}.
+To construct the vertex operators corresponding to states in $\mathscr{H}_T(\Lambda)$, we start with the an expression analogous to the untwisted vertex operator \eqref{eq:veropuntwisted}.
+We will then need to modify the naive expression in order to satisfy the translation property \eqref{eq:transprop} and the conformal transformation property \eqref{eq:LncommVpsiz}.
 Thus, we consider the fields

-and we first define the naive vertex operator $V^0_T(\psi,z)$, corresponding to the state $\psi$ in eq. \eqref{psiflamda}, to be:
+and we first define the naive vertex operator $V^0_T(\psi,z)$, corresponding to the state $\psi$ in \eqref{psiflamda}, to be:

 where the normal ordering $::$ is defined analogous to the untwisted case.
-This operator fails to satisfy the $L_n^T$ commutator eq. \eqref{eq:LncommVpsiz}.
-Including a factor of $(4z)^{-\frac{\lambda^2}{2}}$ rectifies the commutator with $L_n^T$ \cite{Dolan:1989vr} but now the translation property eq. \eqref{eq:transprop} is not satisfied.
+This operator fails to satisfy the $L_n^T$ commutator \eqref{eq:LncommVpsiz}.
+Including a factor of $(4z)^{-\frac{\lambda^2}{2}}$ rectifies the commutator with $L_n^T$ \cite{Dolan:1989vr} but now the translation property \eqref{eq:transprop} is not satisfied.
 To remedy this, we introduce the vertex operator

 and try to solve for $A(z)$ demanding the required properties.
-The constraints imposed on $A(z)$ by the $L_n^T$ commutators and the translation property eq. \eqref{eq:transprop} is solved by the operator \cite{Dolan:1989vr,Frenkel:1988xz}
+The constraints imposed on $A(z)$ by the $L_n^T$ commutators and the translation property \eqref{eq:transprop} is solved by the operator \cite{Dolan:1989vr,Frenkel:1988xz}